LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory

 \section{Related Work}

-\paragraph{Long-Term Dialogue Benchmarks} Early benchmarks focused on language modeling evaluation, requiring models to generate personalized responses by referencing human-human \citep{xu-etal-2022-beyond} or human-AI \citep{xu-etal-2022-long} conversation histories.
-To more precisely evaluate how accurately models recall past information, subsequent benchmarks shifted toward question answering (QA).
+\paragraph{Long-Term Dialogue Benchmarks} {As the ability of dialogue systems improve, research starts to focus on long-term dialogue understanding beyond traditional dialogue modeling benchmarks \citep{budzianowski-etal-2018-multiwoz, wei-etal-2018-airdialogue}.} Early works focused on language modeling evaluation on generating personalized responses from human-human \citep{xu-etal-2022-beyond} or human-AI \citep{xu-etal-2022-long} chat histories.
+To more precisely evaluate memory accuracy, subsequent benchmarks shifted toward question answering (QA, \citet{reddy-etal-2019-coqa, zhang-choi-2021-situatedqa}).
 For example, MemoryBank \citep{zhong2024memorybank} features multi-day chat histories from 15 users with 194 human-written probing questions.
 LoCoMo \citep{maharana-etal-2024-evaluating} includes 50 long-term chat histories and questions testing single-hop, multi-hop, temporal, commonsense, world knowledge, and adversarial reasoning.
-LoCoMo also introduces two new tasks -- event graph summarization and multimodal dialogue generation.
 PerLTQA \citep{du-etal-2024-perltqa} scales the evaluation to 3,409 dialogues and 8,593 questions, covering world knowledge, personal profiles, social relationships, events, and dialogue history.
-DialSim \citep{kim2024dialsimrealtimesimulatorevaluating} evaluates models' memory ability by role-playing TV show characters and introduces a time constraint that penalizes slow system responses.
-Despite these advancements, existing QA-based benchmarks overlook several memory capabilities critical to long-term user-assistant interactions: synthesizing information across numerous sessions, recalling assistant-side information, and reasoning about updated user details or complex temporal references.
-Additionally, the chat histories are often too brief and do not reflect the nature of task-oriented user-assistant interactions. \Cref{tab:benchmark-comparison} compares between \BENCHMARK{} and previous works, highlighting its advantages in both (1) featuring a long and freely extensible iterative history and (2) holistically covering critical memory abilities in a uniquely challenging way (further examples in \Cref{fig:main-fig-benchmark-examples}).
+DialSim \citep{kim2024dialsimrealtimesimulatorevaluating} evaluates models' memory ability by roleplaying TV show characters and introduces a time constraint that penalizes slow system responses.
+Despite these advancements, existing QA-based benchmarks overlook several memory capabilities critical to long-term user-assistant interactions: synthesizing information across numerous sessions, recalling assistant side information, and reasoning about updated user details or complex temporal references.
+Additionally, the chat histories are often too brief and do not reflect the nature of task-oriented interactions. \Cref{tab:benchmark-comparison} compares between \BENCHMARK{} and previous works, highlighting its advantages in both (1) featuring a long and freely extensible iterative history and (2) holistically covering critical memory abilities in a uniquely challenging way (further examples in \Cref{fig:main-fig-benchmark-examples}).